panfountoukidis/MALAER/README.md

 This reposiratory contains info about the MALAER (MAchine Learning-based AERosol) retrieval algorithm.

 # Description of the files:
+1) The MALAER_main.py file, is the main file which contains the MALAER algorithm.
+More details are included in the file.

-1) The MALAER_ufs.py file, contains several utility functions (ufs) which are used in the MALAER algorithm.
-More detailed info are included in each function, in the file itself.
+2) The MALAER_ufs.py file, contains several utility functions (ufs) which are used in the MALAER algorithm.
+More detailed info are included in each function, in the file.

-2) The MALAER_main.py file, is the main file which contains the MALAER algorithm.
+3) The download_data.py file, can be used to download several data, which are used in the MALAER algorithm as features/targets.
+More details are included in the file.

+4) The make_s5p_overpass.py file, can be used to make overpass files of a specific area, from the S5P/TROPOMI file.
 More details are included in the file.

 # Description of the MALAER retrieval algorithm: